thiago95macedo/weth/addons/website_event/README.md

 ### SEO tools at your finger tips

 SEO tools are ready to use, with no configuration required.
-Odoo suggests keywords according to Google most searched terms, Google Analytics tracks your shopping cart events and sitemap are created automatically.
+WETH suggests keywords according to Google most searched terms, Google Analytics tracks your shopping cart events and sitemap are created automatically.

 We even do structured content automatically to promote your events and products efficiently in Google.